 Before my first baby, I picked up a couple of nursing bras, but didn’t really know what size I would need, so I foolishly decided to just wait until after the baby came to get more.

 A friend of mine was in the hospital at the same time, and she was wearing this amazing product– a nursing tank.
-I immediately enlisted a family member to go to Target and pick some up for me.
+I immediately enlisted a family member to go pick some up for me!

 Trust me on this– these are indispensable.
 I also have a confession.
 My youngest child is two years old, and I’m still wearing them, haha!
 (Sexy, I know.)